izzetbiophysicist/Murcko_scaffold_frequencies/README.md

 # murcko_scaffold_frequencies

-Extract Murcko scaffolds from a set of molecules and counts scaffold frequencies
+Extracts Murcko scaffolds from a set of molecules and counts scaffold frequencies

+Usage

 Rscript scaffold_frequencies.R smiles.csv scaffolds.csv

 The input smiles.csv file should contain a single column with the molecules in the SMILES format